 Today’s recipe for eclair pie is a classic from my childhood.
-It was one of the very first recipes I added to my little recipe box as a girl.
+It was one of the very first recipes I added to my little recipe box as a young girl.
 Of course, part of the reason it was one of the first was because it was one of my favorites to eat.
-I am a HUGE eclair fan.
+I am a HUGE éclair fan.
 Love, love, love them.
 It is the perfect combination- crisp yet chewy pastry, rich vanilla cream, and rich and sweet chocolate glaze – DIVINE.
-This is a simple way to get all of those flavors.
+This is a simple way to get all of those flavors without making the pate a choux pastry.
 And since I made it when I was young, your kids can make this one too.

 - 2 (3.5 ounce) packages instant french vanilla pudding mix